- Nearing the End of Life

 Describe your pain in as much detail as you can, including where it is, what it feels like, how long it lasts, when it started, what makes it better, and what makes it worse.
 Keeping a pain record of all of this may help.
 Often your health care team will ask you to describe your pain using a number from 0 to 10, with 10 being the worst pain you can imagine and 0 being no pain at all.
 Using this pain scale is also a helpful way to describe your response to pain relief measures.
 You can find a Daily Pain Diary and a lot more information on pain control online or call us for free copies.

-If you’d like to learn more about dealing with cancer pain, see our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+If you’d like to learn more about dealing with cancer pain, see our document Guide to Controlling Cancer Pain.
 You can call us at 1-800-227-2345 to get a free copy sent to you or you can read it online.

 Types of pain